 - Turn off all the electrical controls to your air conditioning system.
-If you are not comfortable with this, you can call your air conditioning repair technician to help help you complete the process.
+If you are not comfortable doing this, you can call your AC maintenance expert to help help you complete the process.

 - Allow your AC system to dry out.
 Clear out any standing water if possible and safely clear any debris from the immediate area.

-For a full AC inspection and safety check, call Coastal Service Experts today and we’ll make sure your air conditioning unit is running safely and efficiently.
+For a full AC inspection and safety check, call Coastal Service Experts today and we’ll make sure your air conditioning unit is operating safely and efficiently.
 Help keep your loved ones safe during storm season and make sure to follow these guidelines if your area is under a serious storm warning.